remygatins/BlackSeaBass_project/practice_data_analysis.md

 To batch-rename the files:

-Login to Discovery and navigate to where your working fastq files are /scratch/tbittar/
+In terminal, login to Discovery and navigate to where your working fastq files are:

+cd /scratch/tbittar/

 Type the following code to get access to resources: